top of page

 Stay Calm and Neutral

 Dogs are highly sensitive to human emotions.
 If you become anxious or overly reassuring, your dog may interpret the situation as dangerous.
+Remain calm, confident, and matter-of-fact.

 Avoid Punishment

 Never punish fearful behavior.
 Correcting, yelling at, or using harsh training methods during fear periods can intensify anxiety and create long-term behavioral problems.
+Fear should be addressed with guidance and confidence-building, not punishment.

 Build Confidence Through Training

 Structured obedience training helps dogs feel secure because they learn predictable behaviors and communication.
+Simple confidence-building exercises include:

 • Place training